dmaccormac/dmaccormac.github.io/_posts/2024-12-23-dns-over-https.md

 # What is DNS over HTTPS?

 DNS over HTTPS (DoH) is a protocol that encrypts DNS queries and responses between your device and a DNS server.
 Unlike traditional DNS, which sends queries over an unencrypted connection, DoH encrypts these queries to ensure they can't be intercepted or manipulated by third parties.
-This improves privacy and security, preventing man-in-the-middle attacks and making it more difficult for hackers to track your online activities.
+This improves privacy and security, preventing man-in-the-middle attacks and making it more difficult to track your online activities.

 # Benefits of DNS over HTTPS